bbcmicrobit/micropython/docs/tutorials/next.rst

 Explore, experiment and be fearless trying things out ~ for these are the attributes of a virtuoso coder.
-To encourage you we have hidden a number of Easter eggs in MicroPython and the code editors (both TouchDevelop and Mu).
+To encourage you we have hidden a number of `Easter eggs <https://en.wikipedia.org/wiki/Easter_egg_(media)>`_ in MicroPython and the Python code editors.
 They're fun rewards for looking "under the hood" and "poking with a stick".

 Such skill in Python is valuable: it's one of the world's most popular professional programming languages.